jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-4/chapter-1.md

 The fitness of any system or machine for its intended purpose gives a beauty on the whole.
 It renders its very thought agreeable.

-<sup>2</sup> David Hume has recently answered most deeply, clearly, and elegantly why utility pleases.
+{{< s v="2" >}} David Hume has recently answered most deeply, clearly, and elegantly why utility pleases.
 According to him, any object's utility pleases the master by perpetually suggesting the pleasure or convenience that it aims to promote.

 Everytime he looks at it, he remembers this pleasure.
 The object becomes a source of perpetual satisfaction and enjoyment.
 The spectator=
 - enters into his master's feelings through sympathy, and